 I am so thoughtful, aren’t I? ^ -^

 - Place green onions on a baking sheet, sprinkle 2 tablespoon of anchovy sauce over white part of green onions.
-Toss to coat and set a side.
+Toss green onion to coat with sauce and set a side.

 - In a small sauce pan, mix sweet rice flour with water.
-Cook the mixture until it thickens whisking constantly over medium heat.
-Set aside to cool down a little.
+Cook the mixture until it thickens whisking constantly over medium heat; about 3 minutes.
+Set aside to cool down.

-- Spread the chili paste onto green onion all over.
-Take 3-4 green onions and fold, wrap around with green parts to secure into bundles.
-Put the bundles into an airtight container and let it ferment in a room temperature for 1- 2 days, then store in the refrigerator for 3-4 days before you eat.
+- Spread the chili paste onto green onion.
+Take 3-4 green onions and fold, wrap around with green parts to secure them into a bundle.
+Put the bundles in an airtight container and let it ferment in a room temperature for 1- 2 days, then store in the refrigerator for 3-4 days before you eat.

-- You an serve the kimchi as a whole piece or cut into 2 -inch slices.
-Serve as a side dish with rice and main dish.
+- You can serve the kimchi as a whole piece or cut into 2 -inch slices.
+Serve as a side dish with rice and any Korean main dish.